Howard Schultz may be retiring, but Starbucks boardroom door remains open

 For example, Bill Gates, the Microsoft co-founder who, like Schultz, was closely associated with the company he built into a global behemoth, remained chairman of the board until February 2014 before transitioning to the role of board member.
 (Gates’ exit from day-to-day responsibilities came a decade and a day prior to Schultz’s planned departure, in a tidy bit of historical coincidence.)

-Starbucks is retaining Schultz as an advisor through Oct.
+Starbucks is retaining Schultz as an adviser through Oct.
 30. He will not be paid his base salary, which was $1 in the company’s 2017 fiscal year, as he stopped serving as chief executive.

 He will be considered an independent contractor, focused on efforts including the openings of Starbucks Reserve Roasteries in Milan and New York, new showcase stores that hold substantial personal importance to Schultz.

 Myron Ulman III, a Starbucks board member since 2003 and currently the company’s lead independent director, will become board chair.

 Mellody Hobson, president and chairman of Chicago-based Ariel Investments and a Starbucks board member since 2005, will become vice chair.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.